kadazusa/terraform-aws-s3-bucket/README.md

 # terraform-aws-s3-bucket

-This repository provides a Terraform module to create an S3 bucket on AWS.
+This repository provides a Terraform module to create an S3 bucket on AWS, along with an example demonstrating how to create 10 buckets.

 ## Prerequisites